atealxt/atealxt.github.io/_posts/2016-12-11-redis-pattern-rate-limiter.md

 END
 </code></pre>

-It remembers each IP's requests per second, only able to hit 10 times.
+It remembers each IP's requests per second, only able to hit 10 times.<br />
 It will work perfectly OK in general cases, however might be invalid on heavy traffic system/API or protected from attack.
 Think about when the request count haven't over the quota, if huge of requests visit now at the same time, most/many of those may cross the validation.
 The time window exists between after the checking and updating the counter.

 ![Concurrent Problem](http://atealxt.github.io/images/20161211/concurrent.png "Concurrent Problem")